loning/universe/05_observer_and_consciousness.md

 ## English Version

-# Observer and Consciousness in Quantum-Classical Dualism

-This document is based on the [Quantum-Classical Dualism Core Theory](core.md) (Version 8.6), exploring in detail the concept of observer and the nature of consciousness.
+This document is based on the [Quantum-Classical Dualism Core Theory](core.md) (Version 9.1), exploring in detail the concept of observer and the nature of consciousness.

 ### Observer Definition